Rethinking Weight Decay For Efficient Neural Network Pruning: Experiments

-To show the influence of the values of $a_{min}$ and $a_{max}$ on the performance of networks right before and right after the final pruning step, we did a grid search using LeNet-5 on MNIST.
-The models were trained during 10 epochs, with a learning rate of 0.1 and no weight-decay (even though $\mu$ is set to $5\mathrm{e}{-4}$ for SWD).
-The pruning target we used is 90\% (hence, a parameters target of 10\%).
-The momentum is set to 0.
-The results of the grid search are reported in Table~\ref{mnistTable}.
+To show the influence of the values of $a_{min}$ and $a_{max}$ on the performance of networks right before and right after the final pruning step, we conducted a grid search using LeNet-5 and ResNet-20 on MNIST and CIFAR-10 with both unstructured and structured pruning.

-A similar grid search has been performed with ResNet-20 on CIFAR-10.
-The results are reported in Table~\ref{cifarGridTable}.
+The LeNet-5 models were trained for 200 epochs, with a learning rate of 0.1 and no weight decay (even though $\mu$ is set to {$5\times 10^{-4}$} for SWD); the momentum is set to 0.
+The pruning targets are 90\% and 99\%.
+The results of these grid searches are reported in \mbox{Table~\ref{MnistGridSearch}}.

+Another grid search, on CIFAR-10 with ResNet-20 (64 channels), is reported in \mbox{Table~\ref{ExtendedGridSearch}} with an extended range of values explored in order to showcase the importance of the increase of $a$ during training.
+As it involved testing cases decreasing $a$, we named the start and end values of $a$ as $a_{start}$ and $a_{end}$ instead of $a_{min}$ and $a_{max}$.
+Otherwise, the conditions were the same as described in Sections~\ref{conditions} and \ref{cifarConditions}.
+Table~\ref{structuredGridSearch} shows another distinct grid search, performed with structured pruning on various pruning targets.

+In order to tease apart the sensitivity of SWD from variations of the model or of the dataset, we provide additional grid searches in Tables~\ref{gridsearchUnstructured}~and~\ref{gridsearchStructured}.
+These tables feature results on CIFAR-10 with ResNet-18 and ResNet-20 to showcase the influence of the model's depth, and on CIFAR-100 with ResNet-34 to have results on another, more complex dataset.
+Each network has an initial embedding of 64 and we show results for both structured and unstructured pruning.

+Additionally, as highlighted by both Tables~\ref{MnistGridSearch}~and~\ref{structuredGridSearch}, the choice of $a_{min}$ and $a_{max}$ depends on the pruning target.
+To highlight this fact, we show a complete trade-off figure for various values of $a_{min}$ and $a_{max}$ in Figure~\ref{gridTradeoffFig}, whose results are reported in Table~\ref{gridTradeoff}.